 So here is how to disassemble a Soda Stream Jet to try to figure out what's wrong with it.

 My goal: fix it!
-If it isn't fixable, a new SodaStream Jet is available from Amazon for about $25.
+If it isn't fixable, a new SodaStream Jet is available from Amazon.

 It's notable that the SodaStream jet is mostly a snapped-together device, with the main body acting as a frame to hold all the components in place.

-Let's cut to the chase: Here is how to I open and disassemble the SodaStream Jet.
+Let's cut to the chase: Here is how I disassembled the SodaStream Jet.

 SodaStream Jet Disassembly Guide

 This should be obvious.
 The carbonator is a pressure vessel that is relatively heavy and could even be dangerous.
 Therefore, I removed it first.